-9. Departmental questions will be used by the Head of Department to monitor and enhance programme structures, curriculum content, teaching and assessment.
-Feedback which relates to individual members of staff will be used as part of the underpinning of their personal career development programmes: to facilitate this, the statistical data will be made available, via the Head of Department, to appraisers and to probationary supervisors.
+11. School/Departmental questions will be used by the Dean of School/Head of Department or their nominee to monitor and enhance programme structures, curriculum content, teaching and assessment.

+12. Feedback which relates to individual members of staff will be used as part of the underpinning of their personal career development programmes: to facilitate this, the statistical data and any written comments from students will be made available, via the Dean of School/Head of Department or their nominee to the staff member, appraisers and/or to probationary supervisors.
+It will not be made public.

-10. Members of staff may themselves, if they wish, use student feedback in Teaching folders/Portfolios as part of their submission for confirmation of probation, for progression from Lecturer A to Lecturer B, and for promotion from Lecturer to Senior Lecturer.
+13. Members of staff may themselves, if they wish, use student feedback in teaching folders/portfolios as part of their submission for confirmation of probation, for example, for promotion purposes.

-11. Written comments on the back of the questionnaire form will be available to the individual member of staff concerned, and the Head of Department.
-Students writing comments on the back of the form are invited to enter their student I.D. number or name in the box provided.
-Any offensive comments will be disregarded and the form destroyed.

-12. Heads of Department will report to the appropriate Staff-Student Committee on the quantitative outcome of student feedback questionnaires.
+14. Deans of School/Heads of Department or their nominee will report to the appropriate Staff-Student Liaison Committee on the quantitative outcome of student feedback questionnaires.
+As a minimum, this report should be submitted annually and will present the scores per module for questions 1 – 12 and any actions taken.

+15. Student representatives will be apprised of the pedagogic purpose of sharing quantitative data and that the improper use of such data would be a University disciplinary matter.

+16. Whilst it would be inappropriate to share with students the scores for questions relating to individual staff, open and constructive dialogue about programmes and modules should be a central feature of SSLCs in order that the maintenance and enhancement of quality in teaching and learning can be assured

+This Code of Practice was approved by Senate on 27 June 1997 and last updated on 9 March 2012.